 About McCarthy + Co

-With more than 30 years of experience in dealing with fracture compensation claims *, McCarthy + Co. has expertise in a wide variety of related fields including cases involving skull and jaw fractures.
-We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.
+With more than 30 years of experience in dealing with fracture compensation claims, McCarthy + Co. has expertise in a wide variety of related fields including cases involving skull and jaw fractures.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance, and assistance on any form of personal injury.

 Testimonials for McCarthy + Co.
 Solicitors LLP

 I would fully recommend McCarthy + Co.
 Solicitors to anyone that needs legal services.
 They were very efficient and professional at all times.

 Read more verified reviews about us on Trustpilot.